dresselm/mscan/README.md

 Mscan [![Build Status](https://secure.travis-ci.org/dresselm/mscan.png)](http://travis-ci.org/dresselm/mscan) [![Coverage Status](https://coveralls.io/repos/dresselm/mscan/badge.png?branch=master)](https://coveralls.io/r/dresselm/mscan?branch=master) [![Code Climate](https://codeclimate.com/github/dresselm/mscan.png)](https://codeclimate.com/github/dresselm/mscan)
 =====

 Mscan is a simple, command-line utility that can help you organize and clean up your media collection.

-For example:
+For example, you can:

 * determine if duplicate media exists on your backup drive(s) and how much space would be saved by deleting the duplicates
 * determine if unique media exists on a drive that is not backed up